hackbrightacademy/explore-python/contents/conditionals.rst

 There are a couple important things to note about the correct way to craft an if-statement.

+..
+HELP: this ordered list isn't numbering itself T_T

 #. ``if`` is a Python keyword.
 It must be lower-cased.
 #.
 After the ``if`` comes the `boolean expression` followed by a colon-- ``:``.
 #.
-Next comes the "body" of the if-statement-- the thing to do if the boolean
+Next comes the :term:`body` of the if-statement-- the thing to do if the
-     expression evaluates to ``True``.
+  boolean expression evaluates to ``True``.

 .. warning:: **The if-statement body must be indented**

     In order for the if-statement to be considered to be valid Python syntax, it must be indented!
-That means, include 4 blank spaces, and *then* the actual code that should get run
+Include 4 blank spaces, and *then* the actual code that should be executed.

 .. note:: **The if-statement body can be multiple lines**